About Sherec Project

 Objective 2

 To create an automated ship recycling plan using a digital twin of the ship and AI-based planning methods.
-A digital twin of the ship will be created using the ship’s design documents and the information gathered by the drone.
-AI-based automated-planning algorithms will be developed to be run on the digital twin to generate a cutting plan of the ship using the virtual model.
+A digital twin will be created using ship design documents and drone-collected data.
+AI-based planning algorithms will run on the digital twin to generate a cutting plan based on the virtual model’s details.

 Sherec Project